 When using this model

-- Good system-level prioritization is essential.
+Good system-level prioritization is essential.
 You won’t decouple your teams without good product management.
 You need a product management (or Integrator) listening and prioritizing for global needs.
 If teams prioritize based on local needs, you need to strengthen your Integrators.
+And you may need a organization-wide prioritization scheme, like a Product Council.

 Independent executor versus other coordination models